andreamazzitelli/ProjectNN/README.md

 To test our code open the colab, connect to a runtime with GPU and follow these instruction:

 - If the colab is being executed for the first time:
+  - connect to your google drive only if you want to upload custom images or masks
-  - choose the parameters in the form and lauch that cell;
+  - choose the parameters in the form and lauch that cell
-  - run all the cells up to Algorithm implementation;
+  - run all the cells up to Algorithm implementation (it may take some minutes to download the pre-trained models)
-  - choose the algorithm to use and run the corresponding cell in the Execution block;
+  - choose the algorithm to use and run the corresponding cell in the Execution block
   - wait for the results that will be shown compared to the input image

 - If you already run any algorithm and want to run again with some changes in the parametes: